SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 There are two modes of picking:

- 1. create a time window by pressing with left mouse button at the start time and releasing at the end time, or
+#.
+Create a time window by pressing with left mouse button at the start time and
+   releasing at the end time, or
- 2. double click at a time and use a time window of [t-0.5sec;t+0.5sec]
+#.
+Double click at a time and use a time window of [t-0.5sec;t+0.5sec]

 Add stations in range
 ^^^^^^^^^^^^^^^^^^^^^